MCP HubMCP Hub

 Attributes

-• [McpTool] - Marks a method as an MCP tool
+• [McpTool] - Marks a class or method as an MCP tool

 • [McpParameter] - Provides metadata for function parameters